-The certificate regarding compliance of the conditions of corporate governance for the year ended 31st March, 2022 given by M/s.
-Ashu Gupta & Co.
-Practicing Company Secretary is attached to this Report. as Annexure 1 to this Report.
+The certificate regarding compliance of the conditions of corporate governance for the year ended 31st March, 2023 is not applicable.

 11. General Shareholder's Information

 Margo Finance Limited was incorporated at Delhi on 08-10-1991.
 The Corporate Identity Number (CIN) allotted to the Company by the Ministry of Corporate Affairs (MCA) is L65910MH1991PLC080534.